Teledyne Ryan 410

 The Teledyne Ryan Model 410 was a surveillance UAV designed in the United States in the late 1980s.
 In configuration, it was a high-wing cantilever monoplane with twin tails carried on booms and linked by a common horizontal stabilizer.
 The engine was mounted pusher-fashion at the rear of the fuselage, between the booms.
 The nosewheel of the tricycle undercarriage was retractable.
 Construction throughout was of composite materials.

-In 1993, the Model 410 was submitted to the UAV Joint Projects Office in response to a RFP for a Tier II system.
+In 1993, the Model 410 was submitted to the UAV Joint Projects Office in response to an RFP for a Tier II system.
 In January 1994, the contract was awarded to General Atomics for what would eventually become the RQ-1 Predator.